BakerJr1904/mars/README.md

-# Mars
+# Mars Convention
 This is a fictional website about a mars convention.
-Mars conventions do happen, just this a fake one to practice my programming skills.
+Mars conventions do happen, just this a fake one to practice my  skills wit HTML and CSS.